Stephen-RA-King/Stephen-RA-King/README.md

 ### Hi there 👋
 I am a classically trained Scientist with a Degree in Biochemsity and at one time a medical resaercher.
+Having once delved into the 8 bit world as a 6502 Assembly language programmer I am now a fully commited Software Developer (Primarily Python).